 Tip 1: Location

-Location on these displays is essential to keeping them damage free.
+The location of these displays is essential to keeping them damage-free.
 The displays are shipped on the bikes with the unit up against the brake lever.
-This makes it great for accessibility, however the clamp is also on a bend and not fully supported.
-By moving the display inboard, it can be attached to a section of handlebar with no bend and better support.
+This makes it great for accessibility; however, the clamp is not fully supported on a bend.
+By moving the display inboard, it can be attached to a section of the handlebar with no bend and better support.
 The display can also trade places with the brake lever, as that section is flat.
-The following pictures illustrates this.

 Tip 2: Supporting the Display

 The display clamp can last a very long time if properly supported when using it.
-Be sure to not press too hard on the display or bump it during use.
+Be sure not to press too hard on the display or bump it during use.
 The following picture shows how to support the display from behind to ensure minimal stress on the clamp.

 Tip 3: Bolt Torque